 Current Faculty

-Michael Holley, COM associate professor of the practice
+Michael Holley, associate professor of the practice

-Awarded for: Its broad examination of local racial attitudes and its subsequent effort to promote improved communication in the community (shared).
+Awarded For: Its broad examination of local racial attitudes and its subsequent effort to promote improved communication in the community (shared).

 Outlet: Akron Beacon-Journal

-Greg Marinovich, COM lecturer
+Greg Marinovich, lecturer

-Awarded for: Spot News Photography in 1991 for his coverage of a brutal murder by African National Congress supporters
+Awarded For: Spot News Photography in 1991 for his coverage of a brutal murder by African National Congress supporters

 Year Won: 1991